-Morgan Christopher Geer, who performs as Drunken Prayer, is the son of a New Orleans folk singer and a California mushroom farmer.
+Morgan Christopher Geer, the guitarist for Freakwater who also performs as Drunken Prayer, is the son of a New Orleans folk singer and a California mushroom farmer.
 His charismatic wit comes easy, in whispers, shouts and sneers.
 He’s a showman–“a barking ringleader with chops between Tom Waits and the Butthole Surfers’ Gibby Haynes” (Willamette Week, Portland, OR).

 Sometime in 2006 at a fish market in tiny Sebastopol, CA, Morgan found himself in a conversation with one of his heroes, Tom Waits, about life and art.
 The talk moved Geer to unleash his trademark sound where sin and redemption bleed into each other– where pool hall gloom and tent revival glory meet.
 Thus it came to pass that in a fish market between Tom Waits and a bin of dead sockeye, Drunken Prayer came to life.